-Olavi M. 51 Farmer from Orimattila
+Olavi M. 51 years Farmer from Orimattila

-After detailing the individual-level effects of the policy, I move on to a broader view: If the policy was successful in terms of individual benefits, why was it discontinued so quickly?
+After detailing the individual-level effects of the policy, I move on to a broader view: If the policy was beneficial at the individual level, why was it discontinued so quickly?
 Why is the field reservation policy considered the most hated agricultural policy in Finland?
-These questions have broader implications on designing policies to promote structural transformation or help people in declining sectors.
+These questions have broader implications for designing policies to promote structural transformation or help people in declining sectors.

 To shed light on the political ramifications of the reform, I draw motivation from contemporary interviews of the farmers conducted by Paajanen and Kekkonen (1972) and surveys done by Juntunen (1978).
 I form two types of critiques that make different empirical predictions.
 In the first type of critique, which I call identity-based, the farmers will not reserve under any circumstances.
 These farmers say they will not reserve their fields under any circumstances or "as long as their fists swing".
 They are also the ones who oppose the policy the most.
 The higher the prevalence of this identity-based critique, the lower the correlation between policy opposition and field reservation is.
 The second type of critique focuses on the negative externalities of the policy on the local community.
-If more farmers the reserve their fields, the economic activity might decline in the community affecting also other people.
-These externalities include depopulation of the rural and the spread of weeds from the fallow fields to neighbors.
-This type of critique predicts that an exogenous increase in field reservation rate should also increase the opposition against the policy.
+If more farmers reserve their fields, the economic activity might decline in the community, also affecting other people.
+These externalities include depopulation of the rural areas and the spread of weeds from the fallow fields to neighbors.
+This type of critique predicts that an exogenous increase in the field reservation rate should also increase the opposition against the policy.
 Long excerpts of the interviews are in Appendix F.

 To understand the farmers' views better, I draw from interviews in Paajanen and Kekkonen (1972) that show almost unanimous discontent towards the policy.
-The main concerns regarding the policy, are two-fold.
+The main concerns regarding the policy are twofold.
 The first critique is a personal one in which the policy is viewed as an attack against agriculture and farming as a profession.
-The other critique is more nuanced with concerns over the spillover effects of the policy.
+The other critique is more nuanced, with concerns over the spillover effects of the policy.
+All intercepts of the interviews that mention the field reservation policy are translated in Appendix F.

 At a national level, discussion on the field reservations before elections was modest.
-The Finnish Rural Party demanded in its party manifesto that "it is irresponsible to have cultivable in non-productive state" but it mostly focused on promising agricultural subsidies for more rural regions and smaller farms.
-Three months prior to the election, president Kekkonen (1970) described how the structural change hit hardest on farmers and the rural areas.
-He insisted that overproduction "does not give a reason to punish individual farmers" and that the farmers "have to get to enjoy higher living standard provided by economic growth" (Kekkonen, 1970).
+The Finnish Rural Party demanded in its party manifesto that "it is irresponsible to have cultivable land in a non-productive state," but it mostly focused on promising agricultural subsidies for more rural regions and smaller farms.
+Three months prior to the election, President Kekkonen (1970) described how the structural change hit farmers and rural areas the hardest.
+He insisted that overproduction "does not give a reason to punish individual farmers" and that the farmers "have to get to enjoy a higher living standard provided by economic growth" (Kekkonen, 1970).
 At a general public debate, there was, however, very little direct opposition to the policy.

 After the election, the role of field reservations became clear.
-Kalevi Sorsa, a party secretary of the Social Democratic Party (who also became a 4-term prime minister in the 1970s and 80s) described the elections:
+Kalevi Sorsa, a party secretary of the Social Democratic Party (who also became a 4-term prime minister in the 1970s and 80s), described the elections: